 and sanitizes potentially dangerous tags in tooltips, attribution,

 and legends.
-This means that images that are not https://
+This means that images that are not https:// references

-urls are censored; as are script
+or data: urls are censored; as are script tags and iframes.

 Sanitization is done on the template-level with